 The plan for a Saturday

-– Ferry trip to Refshaleøen island, an old industrial area, a different face of Scandinavia, more rough and rustic.
-Elina took me for lunch at “La Banchina”, where we had fish with pumpkin purée at a table outside, looking at people jumping in the water in that cold, still sunny September day.
+• Ferry trip to Refshaleøen island, an old industrial area, a different face of Scandinavia, more rough and rustic.
+Elina took me for lunch at “La Banchina”, a place with great food.
+We we had fish with pumpkin purée at a table outside, looking at people jumping in the water in that cold, in a sunny September day.
 Fyi, the new Noma location is in this area.
 Done 🙂

 Back in Berlin

 I thought it will be a very emotional weekend.
-In the end it was not.
+In the end it was not as I imagined.
 Still, Kastrup Airport is the airport I arrived after my first flight in 2009.
 And that Friday night, 10 years later, in the airport and in the center of Copenhagen I was looking around me and feeling very lucky.

 Maybe I was just under the influence of Danish philosopher Søren Kierkegaard.